About Béatrice

 It was also a very full life as I was literally traveling around the world all the time, coordinating pluri-disciplinary teams on four continents, navigating between field work and international arena, and never really stopping… Until I burnt out… and did not have a choice but to stop.
 And in the process of stopping and working on healing myself, I went through a huge spiritual re-awakening.
 I don’t think any word can convey this type of crisis.
 It was scary, very painful (including physically).
 I did not know anything like it was possible.
 The stories I was given to read about mystics in different traditions or near death experiences were clearly mirroring what was happening to me but they were not reassuring, to say the least…

-Along those many years of travelling the world and working with local healers, I had been told repeatedly that I was a shaman and a healer myself and needed to “remember”… I knew that some sort of psychic ability was clearly helping me in the very demanding work I was doing, as I was able to partly rely on a somewhat unusual ability to deeply ‘understand’ and ‘feel’ people stories and suffering… So I intuitively knew that something deeper in me was calling to come to the surface.
+Along those many years of traveling the world and working with local healers, I had been told repeatedly that I was a shaman and a healer myself and needed to “remember”… I knew that some sort of psychic ability was clearly helping me in the very demanding work I was doing, as I was able to partly rely on a somewhat unusual ability to deeply ‘understand,’ ‘feel’ and even ‘see’ people stories before they would tell me anything… So I intuitively knew that something deeper in me was calling to come to the surface.
 But I was not ready to listen to it, probably lacking the courage I had as a little girl.
 Now, I did not have a choice.
-I struggled with the call (a lot!) and had to go deep into my despair for the World, into the pain of so many lives lost around me, into the horror of too many absurd and violent deaths that I could not stop, into my failure to change the World… I had to go there to fully come back to life, hungrier for it and more committed than ever.
-I still cry for the tragedies in our World and the individual dramas that I see every day but I have learned to fully embrace them and choose to focus on life, on what is still intact, perfect, beautiful in every human being and situation.
+I struggled with the call (a lot!) and had to go deep into my despair for the World, into the pain of so many lives lost around me, into the horror of too many absurd and violent deaths that I could not stop, into my failure to save humanity… I had to go there to fully come back to life, hungrier for it and more committed than ever.
+I still deeply feel and cry for the tragedies in our World and the individual dramas that I see every day but I have learned to fully embrace them, from a place of Light.
+And I choose to focus on life, on what is still intact, perfect, beautiful in every human being and situation.
 I have also made a commitment to myself to be happy.
 To make a long story short: I did an apprenticeship with a shaman in the US, and was given the name“Allowing The Light” because of my deep connection to The Light as the main source to facilitate healing and transformation.
 I went back to work with indigenous shamans, in particular in South America, and went through additional initiations.
 I was also trained in cranio-sacral therapy as well as Mindfulness meditation (Vipassana) which I practice on a daily basis and teach.
 I have also been a volunteer baby cuddler at the hospital with babies struggling with great suffering in the early phase of their life.
 Those babies have been among my best teachers, along with the children that I have fostered, as a single Foster (and now also Adoptive) Mom.

-Stepping into practicing as a shamanic healer was a further step which I took more than a decade ago; I decided to quit a tenure position at the University and moved to live in the forest, surrounded by nature, experiencing a different form of solitude.
-Since then, I have facilitated thousands of shamanic healings, enjoying the humility and beauty of this one-on-one process.
+Stepping into practicing as a shamanic healer was a further step which I took fifteen years ago; I decided to quit a tenure position at the University and moved to live in the forest, surrounded by nature, experiencing a different form of solitude.
+Since then, I have facilitated thousands of shamanic healings and mentored hundreds of people, enjoying the humility and beauty of this one-on-one process.

 As my two “worlds” have been increasingly merging, I have also been continuing to support trauma healing and resilience in societies experiencing high levels of violence (particularly in the Middle East), for civilians and soldiers coming back from war (PTSD, multiple traumas and burn out), as well as local non violent activists and peace builders.